sy2002/m65cores/index.md

+## THIS WEBSITE HAS MOVED

+Please head to https://cores.mega65.org for the most recent version of this website.

 ## What are "alternative" MEGA65 cores?

 From day one, the MEGA65 was designed to be the spiritual successor of the legendary Commodore 65!